mbelur/rke2-rancher-ansible/README.md

   ansible-playbook -i inventory.ini playbooks/stage1.yml -e "@extra_vars.yml"
 ```

-If your target node is a *localhost*, using the host networking mode (--network host):
+If your target ansible_host is a *localhost*, using the host networking mode (--network host):

 ```bash
 docker run --rm \